bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

    Python libraries that support most of MongoDB's query language without actual MongoDB.

-Here is an example of a more sophisticated query.
+Here is an example of a more sophisticated query, doing more than just checking for equality.

 .. ipython:: python